How To Prepare For Divorce

 - What will my new life cost?
-List all of your expenses so you can get an understanding of your shared living expenses and to determine what your future divorce expenses will look like.
+List all of your expenses so you can get an understanding of your shared living expenses.
+This will determine what your future divorce expenses will look like.

 - Do I want to stay in my current home?
 You might want to stay in your current home for the sake of your children or because of the money you put into it.
-You will need to determine if you will be able to pay utility bills and maintenance fees on top of your other expenses.
+You will need to determine if you can pay utility bills and maintenance fees on top of your other expenses.

 - Do I have my financial records in order?
-Gather all of your financial records, ideally from the past five years, such as bank statements, tax returns and retirement accounts.
+Gather all of your financial records, ideally from the past five years.
+Such as bank statements, credit card statements, credit score, joint accounts, tax returns, checking and savings accounts and retirement accounts.

 - Am I earning enough income?
-You will need to make sure that you can afford paying for divorce expenses and maintaining your life after the divorce.
+You will need to make sure that you can afford paying for divorce expenses.
+Not to mention maintaining your life after the divorce.
 Start putting money aside and prepare to look for a new job if needed.

 - How can I protect my money?
 Consult a professional to determine which steps you can take.

 - How can I save more money?
-Ensure that you reduce unnecessary expenditures and assess any debts you have so you can tackle them before they inflate with interest.
+Ensure that you reduce unnecessary expenditures and assess any debts.
+Aim to tackle them before they inflate with interest.
 Sell anything you no longer need to earn funds on sites like EBay and Craigslist.
-For items such as your engagement ring, jewelry and luxury watches that remind you of your relationship, always sell them to a reputable, specialist buyer such as WP Diamonds.
+For items such as your engagement ring that reminds you of your relationship?
+Always sell them to a reputable, specialist buyer such as WP Diamonds.

-7. Sell your Engagement Ring with WP Diamonds
+7. Sell Your Engagement Ring To WP Diamonds